andykimstar/CPCC-Macro-Excel/README.md

 * TBD

 ### Usage
-* Usage Tab tracks 12-Month periods usage/deatils of the Requests
+* Tracks 12-Month periods usage/deatils of the Requests
   - Data is coming from Orders Tab

 ### Media Requests
-* Media Requests Tab tracks 12-Month periods in Number and Volumes of each Media Requests
+* Tracks 12-Month periods in ( Number & Volumes ) of each Media Requests
   - Data from: Orders Tab

 ### Source Requests
-* Source Requests Tab tracks 12-Month periods in Country and Affiliation of each Requests
+* Tracks 12-Month periods in ( Country & Affiliation ) of each Requests
   - Data from: Orders Tab

 ### Strains Ordered